pynashorg/pynashorg.github.com/_posts/2013-02-18-quick-hit-virtualenvwrapper-auto-dir.md

 ---
 layout: post
-title: Quick Hit: Virtualenvwrapper Auto Directory Tips
+title: Quick Hit&#58; Virtualenvwrapper Auto Directory Tips
 author: Jason Myers
 comments: true
 ---

-##Quick Hit: Virtualenvwrapper Auto Directory Tips

 I use [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest) to manage my virtual environments, and I store everything in a projects folder in my home directory.
 Thanks to a tip on the virtualenvwrapper site,